Amazon, EPA reach $1.2 million settlement over online sales of illegal pesticides

 Under the terms of the agreement, Amazon said it will develop an online training course about pesticide regulations and policies in an effort to reduce the number of illegal pesticides available through the online marketplace, the EPA said.

-The training — which will be mandatory for all entities planning to sell pesticides on Amazon.com — will be available to the public and online marketers in English, Spanish and Chinese.
+The training — which will be mandatory for all entities planning to sell pesticides on Amazon — will be available to the public and online marketers in English, Spanish and Chinese.

 EPA began investigating the sale and distribution of online pesticides at the end of 2014, according to the news release.